zjc664656505/BQ_PROJECT/README.md

 # BQ_PROJECT - UC Irvine Data Science Major Capstion Project (Partner Company - BrightQuery Inc.)
 Setup:
 1. In this project, we did the public financial perforance prediction using Temporal-Fushion Transformer Model.
-2. Before you run the notebook code: please first go to this link: https://drive.google.com/drive/folders/1I6Z-60iJqEU9jkXmWRc6UT06kRcm2mkO?usp=sharing (Company approved for sharing).
+2. Before you run the notebook code: please first go to this link: https://drive.google.com/drive/folders/1I6Z-60iJqEU9jkXmWRc6UT06kRcm2mkO?usp=sharing (Company approved for sharing these sets of data).
 3. The link showing above is our shared cloud Google Drive folder which contains our preprocessed data and relevant information of our project.
 4. After you opened this link and got into this folder, please add this folder as a short-cut to your Google Drive you usually use.
 5. Once the folder is added to your Google MyDrive, then you can start run the notebook on colab.